AA/PPS No. 02.02.20 (4.09)

 Dropping one class: To register a drop appeal involving less than the entire schedule of classes, the student must submit the documents described in paragraph 17 to the dean of each college in which the course is taught.
 Such appeals will be treated no differently than any other grade appeals, and each college dean will follow his/her college’s procedures for handling such grade appeals.

-Dropping all classes (withdrawal): To register an appeal to drop the entire semester’s schedule and withdraw from the university the student must submit the documents described in paragraph 17 to the college dean of the student’s major (or dean of General Studies for undeclared majors).
+Dropping all classes (withdrawal): To register an appeal to drop the entire semester’s schedule and withdraw from the university the student must submit the documents described in Section 06.02 to the college dean of the student’s major (or dean of General Studies for undeclared majors).
 This person is henceforth referred to as the dean.
 If, in the judgment of the dean, extremely extenuating circumstances exist, the dean will appoint a committee of three (or more) constituted as follows.

 An assistant dean, associate dean, or chair (other than the individual noted in (b) below) from the college of the student’s major.
 This person will serve as chair of the committee.